Novgorod Land

-Novgorodian Land (Новгородская земля, Ruś Nowogrodzka, Górna Ruś, Ziemia Nowogrodzka) was one of the largest historical territorial–state formations in Russia, covering its northwest and north.
+Novgorod Land (Новгородская земля) was one of the largest historical territorial–state formations in Russia, covering its northwest and north.
 Novgorod Land, centered in Veliky Novgorod, was in the cradle of Kievan Rus' under the rule of the Rurikid dynasty and one of the most important princely thrones of the era.
 During the collapse of Kievan Rus' and in subsequent centuries, Novgorod Land developed as the Novgorod Republic: an autonomous state with republican forms of government under the suzerainty of the great princes of Vladimir-Suzdal (later – Moscow/Muscovy).

 During the period of greatest development, it reached north to the White Sea, and in the east it has been claimed that it did spread beyond the Ural Mountains.
 It had extensive trade relations within the framework of the Hanseatic League and with the rest of Rus'.
-The Principality of Moscow conquered the Novgorod Republic in 1478, and annexed it in 1578, although Novgorod Land continued to exist as an administrative unit until 1708.
+The Principality of Moscow conquered the Novgorod Republic in 1478, although Novgorod Land continued to exist as an administrative unit until 1708.